Tag Archives: conservation

 Well, as circumstances changed a while ago, I only recently decided to revisit these scheduled temperature changes.
 I actually wouldn’t have thought much about it if it wasn’t for the cats.
 The cats were enjoying hanging out on the patio in the middle of the day and it’s like 90 degrees outside.
 While I watched them bake, I was reminded that cats internal body temperature is higher than humans and how an average house temperature is actually really cold for them.
 That’s why they’re always looking to curl up in warm places, like sunbeams and beds and laps.

 I thought, I guess I could raise the house temp a little for them, and realized, I can do it every day while I’m not around.
 That’s why I have this programmable device.
 And while I thought the idea was novel, I also questioned whether it would really work.
 To me, it didn’t seem like anyone would really be fooled by this scheme.
-Sure, you let you house temp rise all day and save the money with the AC not running, but then you have to cool it all back down, so your AC runs hard to bring it back down.
+Sure, you let you house temp rise all day and save the money with the AC not running, but them you have to cool it all back down, so your AC runs hard to bring it back down.
 Shouldn’t it be cheaper to maintain than to binge and purge?

 I set my thermostat to let the house warm to 79 degrees while I was at work and return it to 74 for the time I would be at home, which includes all day Saturday and Sunday.
 After a full month of this, I was able to use my electric company’s data tools to actually see if this was a noticeable improvement.
 This is how last month looked.